 After your morning safari and long lunch, you will be ready to take a dip in the pool at your lodge.
 So make sure to bring your safari chic to your swimwear wardrobe with a khaki one piece, an animal print bikini, and a loose cover-up.

 Cameras & Gear

-When you get to the top of the mountain and discover the amazing views you will want to have a camera with you to capture the moment.
-This is all the gear I take with me on my ski trips, I don’t carry everything with me every day but use different equipment depending on the skiing I plan to do.
+When you spot your first elephant or big cat you will want to have a camera with you to capture the moment!
+This is all the gear I take with me on my trips.

 - Camera: I use a Nikon D850 DSLR camera body for all of my photography with a Tamron 24-70mm lens, Sigma Art 35mm lens which is great for video.
 But on safari you will need some lenses that work to get close up nature shots.
 I also have a little handbag Panasonic DMC LX100 that is nice for quick snaps in the evening.

 - Video Equipment: I personally shoot video mostly on my DSLR, but bumpy jeeps mean a Go Pro Hero 8 and Karma Grip for stabilisation are essential kit on your safari!